harryf/yoshi-podcasts/_episodes/episode-002.md

 ---
 **Note the first 10m44s of C0039.mp4 are missing the audio until Harry switches it on.**

-Second episode with Yoshi and Harry.

-In this podcast episode, the hosts engage in a wide-ranging conversation that touches on comedy, cultural differences, and personal experiences.
-They discuss the emotional states of comedians, the impact of trauma, and the challenges of marketing comedy shows across different cultures, particularly in Japan.
-The conversation also explores societal values, gender roles, and the evolving dynamics of relationships, with insights into how pornography and transgender experiences shape perceptions.
-Personal stories about family, suicide, and coping mechanisms through humor are shared, alongside reflections on education systems and the influence of boarding schools on social behavior.
-The episode concludes with a discussion of boxing, Mike Tyson’s legacy, and plans for future recordings.
+In this episode, Yoshi and Harry dive into a wide-ranging conversation covering comedy, cultural differences, gender dynamics, and personal experiences.
+They discuss the emotional states of comedians, the challenges of marketing controversial comedy, and how different societies approach education, relationships, and success.
+The episode also explores sensitive topics like misogyny, pornography, transgender experiences, and personal trauma, including the use of dark humor to cope with difficult life events.
+With raw honesty and humor, the discussion balances deep insights with comedic storytelling, pushing boundaries while reflecting on the complexities of modern life.